Luxuries…

 Suji: Thanks Suji.
 Yes, I had a great Onam.

-5. Anju said,
+5. Anju says:

 Making the best of it so that the celebration goes on unabated.
 Well said Alex.
 Let’s just make the best of it!

-6. James Bright said,
+6. James Bright says:

 Dear Alex,